top of page

 CD copies of Hadelin and and my 2008 album Outsiders, along with downloads of earlier albums and individual songs are available from

-My solo music and Icelandic albums with FUNI are also available on all the usual streaming sites.
+My solo music and Icelandic albums with FUNI are also on all the usual streaming sites.

 fROOTS, April 2017